-In death, Cecil has become something of a post-humous “poster boy” for anti trophy-hunting protests while in the prime of his life he was the object of a scientific study by WildCRU – the Wildlife Conservation Research Unit of Oxford University.
-Prior to Cecil being shot, the study had been struggling with limited funding, but the huge awareness created by his death has also resulted in an unexpected influx of donations to the unit.
-This in turn has prompted Professor David Macdonald, director of WildCRU, to commission another study titled “Can the Cecil Moment become the Cecil Movement” to assess the potential for social media to generate the support needed to carry wider conservation initiatives.
+In death, Cecil has become a “poster boy” for anti-trophy-hunting protests.
+While in the prime of his life, he was the object of a scientific study by WildCRU – the Wildlife Conservation Research Unit of Oxford University.
+Before Cecil was shot, the study had been struggling with limited funding.
+However, the awareness created by his death has also resulted in an unexpected influx of donations to the unit.
+This has prompted Professor David Macdonald, director of WildCRU, to commission another study titled Can the Cecil Moment become the Cecil Movement to assess the potential for social media to generate the support needed to carry wider conservation initiatives.

-“What we have in mind is harnessing the colossal global interest in Cecil the Lion as a force for the conservation of lions, and indeed big carnivores and wildlife more generally.”)
+“What we have in mind is harnessing the colossal global interest in Cecil the lion as a force for the conservation of lions, and indeed big carnivores and wildlife more generally.”

 It’s a savvy move, and using social media as the main platform is decidedly 21st Century.
-Cynics might say that it is using the “Disney effect” – personifying animals to increase their appeal and relatability for people – and bringing it into the world of conservation.
+Cynics might say that it is using the “Disney effect” – personifying animals to increase their appeal and relatability for people – and bringing them into the world of conservation.

 A group of activists have taken this concept further and translated it into an online petition to establish a “UNESCO World Heritage Species” programme.

-“If Unesco deems the loss of our heritage sites and monuments as an irreparable harm to our collective heritage, why not apply the same principle to our wildlife?… The loss of lions, for example, would be an irreparable harm.
-Imagine the world where lions are a memory!”
-(Initiative founder Daniela Relja, quoted in The Guardian – See sources)
+“If UNESCO deems the loss of our heritage sites and monuments as irreparable harm to our collective heritage, why not apply the same principle to our wildlife?… The loss of lions, for example, would be an irreparable harm.
+Imagine the world where lions are a memory!” - Initiative founder Daniela Relja, quoted in The Guardian.

 To be clear: We do not want lions to go extinct.
-We are not going to put up any argument that the loss of lions would not be an irreparable harm.
-We are just putting forward the question whether lions are more deserving of conservation efforts than other species, purely because we consider them beautiful.
+We are not going to put up any argument that the loss of lions would not be irreparable harm.
+We are just putting forward the question of whether lions are more deserving of conservation efforts than other species, purely because we consider them beautiful.